Derelyn/yelpplace/README.md

 # YelpPlace
 This project is from a course by Colt Steele, The Web Developer Bootcamp 2022.
+This webpage I can not deploy, always error that even google doesn't know how to solve it.
+But works on PC.
 `npm install`
 `npm start`